Sweetgreen Inc. (SG) Review – Making Smarter Decisions

 Sweetgreen Inc. (SG) Insider Activity

-A total of 28 insider transactions have happened at Sweetgreen Inc. (SG) in the last six months, with sales accounting for 25 and purchases happening 3 times.
-The most recent transaction is an insider sale by McPhail James, the company’s Chief Development Officer.
-SEC filings show that McPhail James sold 6,174 shares of the company’s common stock on Nov 17 at a price of $13.50 per share for a total of $83343.0.
-Following the sale, the insider now owns 0.15 million shares.
+A total of 26 insider transactions have happened at Sweetgreen Inc. (SG) in the last six months, with sales accounting for 23 and purchases happening 3 times.
+The most recent transaction is an insider sale by Carr Chris, the company’s Chief Operating Officer.
+SEC filings show that Carr Chris sold 7,478 shares of the company’s common stock on Nov 17 at a price of $13.50 per share for a total of $0.1 million.
+Following the sale, the insider now owns 0.16 million shares.

-Sweetgreen Inc. disclosed in a document filed with the SEC on Nov 17 that Carr Chris (Chief Operating Officer) sold a total of 7,478 shares of the company’s common stock.
-The trade occurred on Nov 17 and was made at $13.50 per share for $0.1 million.
-Following the transaction, the insider now directly holds 0.16 million shares of the SG stock.
+Sweetgreen Inc. disclosed in a document filed with the SEC on Nov 17 that McPhail James (Chief Development Officer) sold a total of 6,174 shares of the company’s common stock.
+The trade occurred on Nov 17 and was made at $13.50 per share for $83343.0.
+Following the transaction, the insider now directly holds 0.15 million shares of the SG stock.

 Sweetgreen Inc. (SG): Who are the competitors?

-The company’s main competitors (and peers) include Chipotle Mexican Grill Inc. (CMG) that is trading 10.04% up over the past 12 months.
-The Wendy’s Company (WEN) is -1.58% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Chipotle Mexican Grill Inc. (CMG) that is trading 5.92% up over the past 12 months.
+The Wendy’s Company (WEN) is 0.39% up on the 1-year trading charts.